-х No, I do not wish to participate at the oral examination Yes, I wish to participate at oral examination t the 8.
-If you wish be necessary n to participate at the oral part of the examination, \wp : \square please outline why you consider this to the Inspector will determine the most appropriate ped that they wish to participate at the oral part of the who S gnature: Date: 8 Dec 2014
+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:

+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.

-Name or Organisation : 3.
-To which part of the Local Plan does this representation relate?
-Paragraph 4.7 Policy Core Policy 3: Settlement Hierarchy Proposals Мар 4.
-Do you co nsider the Local Plan is: 4.(1) Legally compliant Yes х No 4.(2) Sound (Effective and (Positively Prepa I Justified) Yes No - x 4 (3) Complie operate es with the Duty to co- Yes Х No Please mar k as appropriate).
+Paragraph 4.7 Policy Core Policy 3: Settlement Hierarchy Proposals Map 4.
+Do you consider the Local Plan is : 4.(1) Legally compliant Yes x No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to co- operate Yes x No Effective and Justified) 4 (3) Complies with the Duty to co- - x